ljrocha/word-search-generator/README.md

 # Word Search Puzzle Generator
-An app that allows you to create wordlists and generate word search puzzles from them.
+An app that allows you to create word lists and generate word search puzzles from them.
 Users have the ability to configure the word search puzzles to generate custom PDF's.

 ## Features
 - Share/save/print your generated PDF's